joel-hamilton/photo-booth/README.md

 # Photo Booth

-Email photos as part of a tethered photo-booth setup.
-We use this for a Christmas event at church.
+Builds and sends templated emails as part of a tethered photo-booth setup.
+MacOS Automator ties together NodeJS and bash scripts here, resulting in a simple workflow.

 ## Components
 ### premailer.js